jonbcooper/chiwriter/chinotes.md

 	xdotool sleep 3 type --delay 50 "$(xclip -o -selection clipboard)"

 This command gives you 3 seconds to move the mouse into the ChiWriter window and click a few times exactly where you want the text to be inserted.
 I suggest clicking the top-left icon of the ChiWriter window first to say "Layer" -> "Always on top" to facilitate doing this step quickly.
 With a short piece of text, the "--delay 50" is not needed but with a bigger chunk, it helps the letters to arrive in the right order by putting a 50 millisecond delay between each keystroke.
+If you accidentally click the mouse while the clipboard text is being 'typed in', the insertion point will change and pure chaos will reign.
+Just delete the inserted text and start again.
 This method does require xdotool and xclip to be installed first, which is easily done with a package manager.

 The above command can be put into a button in your favorite file manager for easy execution when desired.